Key Takeaways

 If assets are not included in a standard will, they must pass through intestate succession during probate, which is the process where assets are distributed to legal heirs based on state intestacy laws.
 Intestate succession can be a time-consuming process and may result in an instance where state law does not align with a testator’s true wishes.

 On the other hand, a pour-over will allows you to differentiate between your assets, giving you the ability to separate some of your assets into a trust while maintaining ownership of the others for the remainder of your life.
-For many people, this added flexibility is beneficial for organizing their asset management.
+For many people, this added flexibility is beneficial for organizing their asset management process according to how likely they are to want to retain control over select property.

-Each option provides its own benefits.
+Each option provides its own benefits for asset protection.
 A testamentary trust may allow you to be more specific in your estate planning and set clear terms for how to distribute your assets.
-A pour-over will may allow you to reduce the amount of time needed to transfer your remaining assets into the trust since the trust is already established and any assets previously in the trust can avoid probate.
+A pour-over will may allow you to reduce the amount of time needed to transfer your remaining assets into the trust since the trust is already established, and any assets previously in the trust can avoid probate.

 A pour-over will can be a valuable estate planning tool for some, but it can create some conflict and confusion surrounding estate assets.
 If you would like to contest a pour-over will that you think is legally invalid or affecting your right to an inheritance, you should contact a probate attorney immediately.
 Overturning a will is a challenging process, even for a simple pour-over will.
 For this reason, you will have much greater odds of succeeding if you work with an experienced probate litigation lawyer to handle the will contest.

-At RMO Lawyers, our team of probate litigation attorneys can help you navigate any disputes related to a pour-over will.
-With decades of experience in probate litigation, we understand the ins and outs of the law and the nuances that can arise in each case.
+At RMO Lawyers, our team of probate and estate administration attorneys can help you navigate the process of estate management and administration.
+If you experience any disputes related to a pour-over will, our probate estate litigation attorneys may be able to help you navigate them.
+With decades of experience in probate and trust litigation, we understand the intricacies of probate and trust law and the nuances that can arise in each case.
 We’ll approach your case with compassion and empathy to navigate unique family dynamics, uphold the best interests of the estate, and secure a beneficiary’s rightful inheritance.

 Schedule a consultation with our team to learn more about your legal options and how we can help you navigate them.